czbiohub-sf/cerebra/paper/paper.md

 A data structure crucial to `cerebra` is the *genome interval tree*, which matches RNA transcripts and peptides to each feature in the genome (*Figure 1*).
-[Interval trees](https://en.wikipedia.org/wiki/Interval_tree) are self-balancing binary search trees that store numeric intervals and can quickly find every such interval that overlaps a given query interval (_see [also](https://www.coursera.org/lecture/algorithms-part1/interval-search-trees-ot9vw)_).
+[Interval trees](https://en.wikipedia.org/wiki/Interval_tree) are self-balancing binary search trees that store numeric intervals and can quickly find every such interval that overlaps a given query interval (_[also see](https://www.coursera.org/lecture/algorithms-part1/interval-search-trees-ot9vw)_).
-Given _n_ nodes, interval trees have theoretical average-case O(log*n*) and worst-case O(*n*) time complexity for search operations, making them tractable for genome-scale operations [Cormen:2009, _see [also](https://www.coursera.org/lecture/algorithms-part1/interval-search-trees-ot9vw)_].
+Given _n_ nodes, interval trees have theoretical average-case O(log*n*) and worst-case O(*n*) time complexity for search operations, making them tractable for genome-scale operations [@Cormen:2009, _[also see](https://www.coursera.org/lecture/algorithms-part1/interval-search-trees-ot9vw)_].
-Tree construction proceeds at O(*n*log*n*) time complexity, making construction rather than search the bottleneck for most VCF sets [Alekseyenko:2007].
+Tree construction proceeds at O(*n*log*n*) time complexity, making construction rather than search the bottleneck for most VCF sets [@Alekseyenko:2007].
 The _genome interval tree_ is constructed with a reference genome sequence ([FASTA format](https://en.wikipedia.org/wiki/FASTA_format), often with a `.fa` extension), and a genome annotation
 ([gene transfer format, GTF](https://www.gencodegenes.org/pages/data_format.html) `.gtf` extension).
 We rely on the [ncls](https://github.com/biocore-ntnu/ncls) library for fast interval tree construction and lookup operations.